 We do well to remember that no human being is exempt from the second law of thermodynamics, which states that everything in the universe breaks down.
 This includes what happens to our skin, hair, and body.
 Media establishments try to hide this breakdown by using Photoshop, whilst people use makeup to cover and enhance their features.
 It should be no surprise that our skin and body experience changes as we age.

 The Role Of Hormones

 Different things make different people happy.
-Babies are happy when they are fed and receive affection from loved ones, but cry when they don’t receive what they want.
+Babies are happy when they are fed and receive affection from loved ones but cry when they don’t receive what they want.
 Not much changes when we become adults.
 We look for security, stability, and happiness everywhere we turn and spend our lives trying to attain and maintain that state.
 Hormones are the little messengers in our bodies doing the leg work that changes our mood.
-Nevertheless, we are the master of our hormones and must not allow them to take total control of our thoughts and actions.
+Nevertheless, we are the masters of our hormones and must not allow them to take total control of our thoughts and actions.
 The natural purpose of our hormones is to change depending on our circumstances and mood.
-These can alter metabolic reactions within our bodies as an order of priority depending on our individual susceptibilities.
+These can alter metabolic reactions within our bodies as an order of priority, depending on our individual susceptibilities.